RJKRanathunga/Care-Band-ESP32/README.md

 ---

 ## 📜 License
 This project is released under a permissive license:

-You may use, modify, and redistribute this code freely **without attribution**.
+- You may use, modify, and redistribute this code for personal, educational, or commercial purposes.
+- Attribution is not required.
+- However, you may **not re-publish this project as your own work without making substantial changes to the codebase**.
+- Any reuse should clearly distinguish derivative work from the original Care Band project.